Feedback

 AMTC 206Fuels and Emissions15 CR REELW

 Introduces the theory of operation, design, diagnosis and repair of automotive fuel systems.
 Includes injection, storage, and delivery systems.
 Covers materials necessary to pass ASE (A8) certification.
+Lab hours are required for this course.

 Prerequisite: AMTC 104 or Instructor Permission